 One study examined 131 postmenopausal women who took daily protein supplements for 1 year.
 Individuals who took the supplements, compared to a placebo, had significantly better bone mineral density (7).
 Another study found that daily protein consumption showed promise for preventing age-related muscle loss (8).

 One way to incorporate more protein into your daily diet is to consider eating eggs for breakfast.
-Our Spinach Scramble with Fruit is an excellent source of protein (and fruit)!
+Our Spinach Scramble is an excellent source of protein (and fruit)!

 Say No To Sugar